GEOL 102 Historical Geology

 Widespread throughout North America, Eurasia, and Africa during early Paleogene; die out in North America but survive elsewhere.

 Anthropoids: "higher primates" ("monkeys", "apes", and humans); proportionately larger brains.
-"Monkeys" are a paraphyletic grade (or more accurately, a paraphyletic grouping of two monophyletic clades, one South American, the other Eurasian-African).
+"Monkeys" are a paraphyletic grade (or more accurately, a paraphyletic grouping of two extant monophyletic clades (one South American, the other Eurasian-African) and various extinct clades).
 Monkeys move along the tops of branches.

 Hominoids: "apes" and humans.
 Strictly Old World ("Eurasian-African") until Pleistocene.
 Move by swinging underneath branches: developed wide shoulders and wide-ranging arm motions.
 During Miocene many groups of "apes" throughout Eurasia and Africa.
 One Asian branch (pongids) contained Gigantopithecus (largest primate known) and the modern orangutan (Pongo).